 At the top of each Trading Hour, immediately after the RTUC run is completed, the CAISO performs an approximately five (5) hour Short-Term Unit Commitment (STUC) run using SCUC and the CAISO Forecast of CAISO Demand to commit Medium Start Units and Short Start Units with Start-Up Times greater than the Time Horizon covered by the RTUC.
 The Time Horizon for the STUC optimization run will extend three hours beyond the Trading Hour for which the RTUC optimization was run, and will replicate the Bids used in that Trading Hour for these additional hours.
 The CAISO revises these replicated Bids each time the hourly STUC is run, to utilize the most recently submitted Bids.
 A Start-Up Instruction produced by STUC is considered binding if the resource could not achieve the target Start-Up Time as determined in the current STUC run in a subsequent RTUC or STUC run as a result of the Start-Up Time of the resource.
 A Start-Up Instruction produced by STUC is considered advisory if it is not binding, such that the resource could achieve its target start time as determined in the current RTUC run

 in a subsequent STUC or RTUC run based on its Start-Up Time.
 A binding Dispatch Instruction produced by STUC that results in a change in Commitment Status will be issued, in accordance with Section 6.3, after review and acceptance of the Start-Up Instruction by the CAISO Operator.
 The STUC will only decommit a resource to the extent that resource’s physical characteristics allow it to be cycled in the same Time Horizon for which it was decommitted.
 STUC does not produce prices for Settlement.
+In the STUC, if a Multi-Stage Generating Resource configuration committed in the IFM or RUC that is later impacted by the resource’s derate or outage, the CAISO will re-optimize taking into consideration the impacts of the derate or outage on the available configurations.

 34.5 General Dispatch Principles.

 The CAISO shall conduct all Dispatch activities consistent with the following principles: